 Natural history collections provide vital biodiversity informing our planet, but access to the wealth of information contained in museum specimens is often tucked away behind closed doors.
-Our solution is oBird, a method for generating real-color 3D models of the outside of the bird specimen.
-3D models can never replace specimens, but they can provide better access to phenotypic features like plumage color and beak size and shape for studies into bird evolution, ecology, and conservation.
+Our solution is oBird (for outside the bird), a method for generating real-color 3D models for research, teaching and outreach.
+While 3D models can never replace specimens, but they can provide better access to phenotypic features like plumage color for studies into bird evolution, ecology, and conservation.
 Plus they are just darn cool.

 oBird is the brainchild of Josh Medina ‘19, former undergraduate at Occidental College and Russian language major with a background in computer coding and virtual reality.
 Josh devised an efficient pipeline for processing bird specimens to 3D models using a technique called photogrammetry, which stitches hundreds of photos from around each specimen into a life-like model.

 In 2020, oBird was funded by the National Science Foundation as part of the oVert Thematic Collections Network to 3D vertebrate diversity.
 Meanwhile, Josh was awarded National Science Foundation Graduate Research Fellowship for graduate work on biological 3D modeling at UMass - Amherst.

 Follow our Sketchfab page for the latest 3D models.